-It lubricates, cleans, and protects the lining of the ear canal by repelling water, trapping dirt, and making sure insects, fungi, and bacteria do not get through and harm the eardrum.
+Earwax lubricates, cleans, and protects the lining of the ear canal.
+It does this by repelling water, trapping dirt, and ensuring that insects, fungi, and bacteria do not get through the ear canal and harm the eardrum.

-It is slightly acidic and has antibacterial properties.
-Without earwax, the ear canal would become extremely dry, waterlogged, and infected.
+Earwax is slightly acidic, and it has antibacterial properties.
+Without earwax, the ear canal would become dry, waterlogged, and prone to infection.

-However, when earwax becomes hard or accumulates, it can cause problems.
+However, when earwax accumulates or becomes hard, it can cause problems, including hearing loss.

 Symptoms of earwax problems

 Earwax can be annoying when it builds up, but prodding can both make it worse and cause damage to the ear's sensitive tissues.